-- Illustrate the factors that influence the success of the project, define and explain how to create a information security project plan - Identify the requirements of the IT infrastructure, and compare and contrast the role of IT security project team and Incident Response team - Examine various project parameters and processes, and recommend how to integrate them into the information security project - Explain the General Information security project plan, and assess the risk factors associated with it - Evaluate the WBS, explain risk management, summarize the incident response and disaster recovery processes, and formulate risk mitigation strategies - Design a IT security project plan, organize the processes, predict risks, and illustrate the role of Change Management - Examine how auditing and documentation processes help in managing the IT security project - Test the quality of the project, evaluate the factors involved in closing the project and demonstrate how legal standards affect the security strategy
+- Illustrate the factors that influence the success of the project define and explain how to create an cyber security project plan - Identify the requirements of the IT infrastructure, and compare and contrast the role of IT security project team and Incident Response team - Examine various project parameters and processes, and recommend how to integrate them into the cyber security project - Explain the General cyber security project plan and assess the risk factors associated with it - Evaluate the WBS, explain risk management, summarize the incident response and disaster recovery processes, and formulate risk mitigation strategies - Design an IT security project plan, organize the processes, predict risks, and illustrate the role of Change Management - Examine how auditing and documentation processes help in managing the IT security project - Test the quality of the project, evaluate the factors involved in closing the project and demonstrate how legal standards affect the security strategy

-MASTER OF SECURITY SCIENCE
+MASTER OF SCIENCE IN CYBER SECURITY

-Master of Security Science (MSS) Program Description
+Master of Science in Cyber Security (MSCS) Program Description

-The Master of Security Science (MSS) Program prepares information technology professionals for careers in information security and assurance.
-The program consists of topical areas dealing with computer security management, incident response, and information security threat assessment, which require students to be creators of knowledge and inventors of information security processes, not merely users of information.
-Additionally, students will receive instruction in leadership and management in preparation for becoming information assurance leaders, managers and directors.
+The Master of Science in Cyber Security (MSCS) Program prepares information technology professionals for careers in cyber security and assurance.
+The program consists of topical areas dealing with computer security management, incident response, and cyber security threat assessment, which require students to be creators of knowledge and inventors of cyber security processes, not merely users of information.
+Additionally, students will receive instruction in leadership and management in preparation for becoming cyber security leaders, managers and directors.

-MSS Program Objectives
+MSCS Program Objectives